top of page

 When we use the term "placate," we emphasize the effort to satisfy or soothe another person's emotions, often by making concessions or offering reassurances.
 Placating typically involves taking actions or using words that address someone's grievances or concerns, with the goal of easing their agitation or dissatisfaction.
 This term is often used in contexts where there is a need to defuse tension, resolve disputes, or maintain harmonious relationships.
 Placating reflects a willingness to compromise or accommodate in order to restore a sense of calm and goodwill.

-Example sentences of placate
+Example sentences containing placate

 1. I try to placate my toddler when he throws a tantrum.